fossasia/eventyay-tickets/doc/contribute/setup.rst

 The development setup
 =====================

-To contribute to pretalx, it's very useful to run pretalx locally on your device so you can test your changes.
-First of all, you need install a few things on your operating system:
+To contribute to pretalx, it's useful to run pretalx locally on your device so you can test your changes.
+First of all, you need install some packages on your operating system:

 * git
 * Python 3.6(!) or newer